bitcoin-sv/ts-sdk/docs/low-level/USING_PRIVATE_PUBLIC_KEYS.md

-# Low-level: Generating, Serializing, and Deserializing Private and Public Keys
+# Generating, Serializing, and Deserializing Private and Public Keys

-In this low-level tutorial, we will learn how to make use of public and private keys using the functions provided by the SDK.
+Private keys protect Bitcoins, enable secure message signing, among other vital roles in the BSV ecosystem.
+Public keys enable ownership tracking, message attestation, and attribution for signed messages, among other use-cases.
+In this low-level tutorial, we will learn how to generate, serialize and deserialize public and private keys using the functions provided by the SDK.

-First, you will want to make sure you have installed the required dependencies.
+## Getting Set Up

+We'll be making use of two SDK modules in this guide.
+Make sure you've installed the `@bsv/sdk` package in your project, then import the modules we'll be using:

-- **PrivateKey** - this static class will enable to you create a new PrivateKey from various sources such as random, hex string, and wif.
+- **PrivateKey** - this class will enable to you create a new PrivateKey from various sources such as random, hex string, and WIP.
+It can also transform a private key into a public key.
-- **Utils** - the SDK provides several helpful utility functions such as toArray and and toUTF8 which allow you to serialize and deserialize data as needed.
+- **Utils** - the SDK provides several helpful utility functions such as `toArray` and and `toUTF8` which allow you to serialize and deserialize data as needed.

 ```ts
 import { PrivateKey, Utils } from '@bsv/sdk'